BLimmie/eyewire_validator/README.md

 * 3D images are incredibly large and consume large amounts of memory.
 A 5 layer neural network transforming a 256³ image into an output of size 256³ does not fit on 12 GB of RAM.

 * There are 2 million separate tasks across 56,300 volumes, across 3300 cells.
-Gathering the data is extremely time consuming and slows the servers hosting Eyewire, totaling 500 GB of data.
-The full E2198 Dataset is several TB.
+Gathering the data is extremely time consuming and slows the servers hosting Eyewire.
+Each 3D image contains 256 raw 2D images and a segmentation.
+The total disk space of all 3D images that contain at least 1 task is 500 GB.

 * Images are stored as 256 individual 2D images, making file transfers and image loading an extremely costly operation.